vaarn/vaarn.github.io/player-rules.md

 # What is Vaarn?

 Vaarn is a science-fantasy RPG setting.
-It draws inspiration from books like Dune, Hyperion, The Book of the New Sun, and the graphic novels of Moebius.
+It draws inspiration from novels like Dune, Hyperion, The Book of the New Sun, and the graphic novels of Moebius.
 If you haven’t read those that’s totally fine, it will make my theft seem original.

-Basically the sun is going out, it’s the end of history, and you are combing through the wreckage of the unimaginable eras of the future.
+Basically the sun is going out, it’s the end of history, and your characters are combing through the wreckage of the unimaginable eras of the future.
 Everything that could possibly happen has already happened and faded to dust.
-I see Vaarn as an ‘anti-canon’ setting where nobody can agree on the world’s history and ultimately it probably doesn't matter.
-However, there are a few facts about Vaarn that are known for sure:
+Vaarn is an anti-canon setting, where nobody can agree on the world’s history and ultimately it doesn't matter.
+However, there are some facts about Vaarn that are known for sure:

 1. Vaarn is a sky-blue desert littered with the ruins of the far future.
-2. Vaarn is inhabited by humans, mutants, robots, talking animals, and fungus-men.
+2. Vaarn is inhabited mainly by true-kin (humans), cacogen (mutants), synths (robots), newbeasts (sapient animals), and mycromorphs (fungus-men).
 3. The sun is a dying red giant.
-It won’t go out in a human lifetime, but AIs have reason to be concerned.
+It won’t go out in a human lifetime, but synths have reason to be concerned.
 4. Vaarn is both archaic and futuristic.
 Think sword fights inside the wrecked husks of ancient spaceships.
-5. There’s a place to the south called the New Empire.
-Hegemony.
-It’s Theoretically like the Roman Hegemony rules Vaarn, but they have little presence besides a few fortified border towns.
+5. There’s a place to the south called the New Hegemony.
+It’s like the Roman Empire.
+Theoretically the Hegemony rules Vaarn, but they have little presence besides a few fortified border towns.
-6. Nanomachines are inside everything and it’s normal to see wild animals with cameras growing out of their flesh.
+6. Nanomachines are inside everything, and it’s normal to see wild animals with cameras growing out of their flesh or humans with parasitic cyborg limbs.
-7. Nobody can agree on the chronology, but there was a Great Collapse, which destroyed most of human civilisation.
+7. There was a Great Collapse, which destroyed most of human civilisation.
-8. Before the Collapse came the Autarchy, a planet-wide dictatorship enacted by a lineage of genetically modified God-kings.
+8. Before the Collapse, humanity was ruled by the Autarchy, a planet-wide dictatorship enacted by a lineage of genetically modified God-kings.
 9. Before the reign of the Autarchs, the Urth was ruled by AIs called the Titans.
-Something happened to them and they were overthrown, but the details are lost to history.
+They were overthrown, but the details of that conflict are lost to history.

-Beyond that, everything is vague.
-Maybe the Autarchs ruled alongside the Titans?
-Who knows?
-Nobody you meet can tell you for certain...
+Finally and most importantly, Vaarn is never the same twice.
+The fall of the dice determines how your own version of the setting develops.
+Readers are encouraged to build on this material and make Vaarn their own.

 # Creating Characters
 1. Player Characters (__PCs__) have six abilities: Strength, Dexterity, Constitution, Intellect, Psyche, and Ego.
 Each ability has two related values: a __defence__ and a __bonus__.
 When creating a PC, roll 3d6 for each of their abilities, in order.
 The lowest of the three dice on each roll is the ability's bonus.
 Add 10 to find its defence.
 After you've finished rolling, you may swap the scores of two abilities.
 Example: You roll a 2, 2, and 6 for Strength.
 The lowest die is a 2, so your PC's Strength has a bonus of +2 and a defence of 12.
 Repeat this process for the rest of the abilities.